bcgov/ols-router/docs/rpng-atp.md

   * Route Planner Admin Application test suite executed manually on developer and delivery platform with no major issues (system test)

+1. Use Routable BC Maker to prepare a routable road network using latest ITN and turn-restrictions

-1. Run route planner test suite on test platform and compare to delivery platform
+2. Run route planner test suite on test platform and compare to delivery platform

-2. Bash test the route planner using the Location Services in Action application
+3. Bash test the route planner using the Location Services in Action application

-3. Execute Route Planner Administration test suite manually on Test Platform
+4. Execute Route Planner Administration test suite manually on Test Platform

 ### Acceptance